awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootssh.md

 The `AutomationAssumeRole` requires the following actions to successfully run the Automation document\.

 It is recommended that the EC2 instance receiving the command has an IAM role with the **AmazonSSMManagedInstanceCore** Amazon managed policy attached\.
 For the online remediation, the user must have at least **ssm:DescribeInstanceInformation**, **ssm:StartAutomationExecution** and **ssm:SendCommand** to run the automation and send the command to the instance, plus **ssm:GetAutomationExecution** to be able to read the automation output\.
-For the offline remediation, the user must have at least **ssm:DescribeInstanceInformation**, **ssm:StartAutomationExecution**, **ec2:DescribeInstances**, plus **ssm:GetAutomationExecution** to be able to read the automation output\.
-AWSSupport\-TroubleshootSSH calls AWSSupport\-ExecuteEC2Rescue to perform the offline remediation \- please review the permissions for AWSSupport\-ExecuteEC2Rescue to ensure you can run the automation successfully\.
+For the offline remediation, the user must have at least **ssm:DescribeInstanceInformation**, **ssm:StartAutomationExecution**, **ec2:DescribeInstances**, plus **ssm:GetAutomationExecution** to be able to read the automation output\. `AWSSupport-TroubleshootSSH` calls `AWSSupport-ExecuteEC2Rescue` to perform the offline remediation \- please review the permissions for `AWSSupport-ExecuteEC2Rescue` to ensure you can run the automation successfully\.

  **Document Steps**